LASER TATTOO REMOVAL

 Experience you can trust

-About Face Brisbane’s head doctor, Dr Colin Campey, is one of the most experienced laser operators in Brisbane and has been successfully removing unwanted tattoos for over 18 years.
+One of About Face Brisbane’s doctors, Dr Colin Campey, is one of the most experienced laser operators in Brisbane and has been successfully removing unwanted tattoos for over 18 years.

 Uncompromised quality